hmelberg/overdose/Program architecture.md

   * **NoTreatment** - Users who have never received, or who have exited from, treatment.
   * **DrugFreeTreatment** - Users who receive "traditional" forms of treatment for substance use
   * **OMT** - Users receiving some form of medication meant to replace their use of heroin.
  **Society.** The society contains the three states.
-It also contains methods for introducing new users into society, for initializing the society, and for running the society and outputting simulation results.
+It also contains methods for introducing new users into society (recruitment), for initializing the society, and for running the society and outputting simulation results.

  While this set-up has a certain level of complexity, it should hopefully make the final simulation model clean, easy to run, and easy to maintain.
  * Methods for initializing and running a simulation, outputting and visualizing results, etc. are in the Society state.